Benin Moat: Construction

 The earliest phase of moat construction in the Benin Kingdom likely predates the Ogiso kings.
 Archaeological findings and oral traditions suggest that some moats were in existence before the arrival of the Ogiso rulers.
 These early moats served various purposes, including socio-political organisation, economic activities, and defense.

 During the rule of the Ogiso kings, the culture of moat construction continued and likely expanded.
 Moats varied in their origins and purposes.
 Different villages and wards within the Benin Kingdom had their moats, often constructed for distinct reasons.
 The Ogiso kings contributed to the development of some of these moats, maintaining control and organisation within the kingdom.
 With the transition from the Ogiso kings to the Obas, the moat-building tradition persisted.
-Obas like Oba Oguola and Oba Ewuare re-dug and deepened some of these structures.
-The moats associated with the Benin Kingdom today, particularly the inner moat crossed during Obas' coronation, might have been deepened during Oba Ewuare's reign in 1440 AD.
-Oba Oguola, who reigned around 1280 AD, also played a role in moat construction.
+Obas like Oba Oguola and Oba Ewuare re-dug and deepened some of these structures.Oba Oguola, who reigned around 1280 AD, also played a role in moat construction.